 Gabe and I were always friendly with each other and shared smiles in passing, but we never became good friends as at first I’d thought we might.
 I wondered to myself if Gabe ever truly became friends with anyone, or if he was just surface-layer friends with everyone.

-If you don’t give people a reason to choose you, well, they won’t fucking choose you, will they?
+When you run a business, trying to please everyone will mean you never connect with your people.
+Or, more to the point, they will never connect with you.
+If you don’t give people a reason to choose you, well, they won’t choose you, will they?
 They’ll choose the guy they can actually relate to, whose blog posts resonate with them and who speaks their language.